thedoublewolf/angular-contact-form/Readme.md

 ### Tools and Assets

 - AngularJS
-- Angular Messages for form validation
+- ngMessages for form validation
 - Foundation 5 for layout
-- Angular Router to navigate through app
+- AngularUI Router to navigate through app
 - Parse REST API for storing/managing data

 ### Usage